KhalidElSayed/iPhone-centered-rotation-test/README.rst

 tired of *nudging* them to work correctly.

 What you have here is a small test case of a navigation based application.
-The application opens with a table and a single cell.
-Pressing the cell will push a custom view, created by hand, which contains two rectangles: one aligned on the top left corner, one centered on the view.
+The application opens with a table and two cells.
+Pressing the cells will push a custom view, created by hand, which contains two rectangles: one aligned on the top left corner, one centered on the view.
 When you enter this custom view, the red rectangle is centered, and if you rotate the device, it rotates too,